lgersman/make-recipes-in-different-scripting-languages-demo/nodejs/README.md

 .PHONY: all foo
 ```

-If you execute the example by executing `make` in a terminal you will get the following output (NodeJS version may differ depending on what version you've installed)
+If you run the example by executing `make` in a terminal you will get the following output (NodeJS version may differ depending on what version you've installed)

 ```
 # target name is 'foo', depends on ''